sychan/kb_sdk_docs/_sources/tutorial/5_setup.rst.txt

     } ReportResults;

 The first section is actually describing the output from the example function.
-It describes an structure (in Python, a dictionary) containing two keys ``report_name`` and ``report_ref`` that are used internally by the user interface to indicate which report object should be displayed in the app cell as the result.
+It describes a structure (in Python, a dictionary) containing two keys, ``report_name`` and ``report_ref``, that are used internally by the user interface to indicate which report object should be displayed in the app cell as the result.

 As we'll later see, these reports can contain the following data: